Welcome to the Vectorborne Disease Surveillance System, known as VectorSurv.

 VectorSurv was formed as a partnership of the Mosquito and Vector Control Association of California, representing more than 60 local mosquito and vector control agencies in California; the California Department of Public Health; and the Davis Arbovirus Research and Training (DART) Lab at the University of California, Davis.

-In recent years, VectorSurv has expanded to include other states, and the system now serves California, Utah, New Jersey, Hawaii, North Carolina, Tennessee, and the U.S. territory of Guam.
+In recent years, VectorSurv has expanded to include other states, and the system now serves California, Utah, New Jersey, Arizona, Hawaii, North Carolina, Tennessee, and the U.S. territory of Guam.

 Much of the data in VectorSurv can be visualized on our mapping website, VectorSurv Maps (https://maps.vectorsurv.org).
 This website shows past and present results of surveillance for arboviruses, including West Nile virus and St. Louis encephalitis virus, and the spread of the invasive mosquitoes, Aedes aegypti, Aedes albopictus, and Aedes notoscriptus.

 Mosquito control and public health agencies who use the VectorSurv system do so through the VectorSurv Gateway (https://gateway.vectorsurv.org, which is an online interface for managing, and analyzing surveillance and control data related to mosquitoes and arboviruses.
 The Gateway requires login credentials for each user, who must belong to an identified agency.
 Each agency maintains all privileges to manage its own data and user accounts, and higher-level aggregate reporting functions are managed by state.

 Surveillance reports and other information are available available through partner websites in each state, and national maps of arbovirus surveillance results are available from CDC’s ArboNet system.
 To access this information, select from the links below.